aminueza/terraform-provider-minio/README.md

 ## License

-Distributed under the Apache License.
+All versions of this provider starting from v2.0.0 are distributed under the AGPL-3.0 License.
 See [LICENSE](./LICENSE) for more information.

 ## Acknowledgements